ProfessionalCSharp/ProfessionalCSharp2021/Updates.md

 Thanks to [@DanielNikoofar](https://github.com/DanielNikoofar) for reporting this issue!

-## Chapter 11, Tasks and Asynchrnous Programming
+## Chapter 11, Tasks and Asynchronous Programming

 Page 296 shows this source code: